hiteshchoudhary/apihub/CONTRIBUTING_FRONTEND.md

 - Use clear and descriptive variable and function names.
 - Follow best practices for state management, component structure, and code organization.
 - Ensure your code is well-documented by comments wherever necessary.
-- Make sure to use type safe languages like TypeScript over javascript to code teh frontend
+- Try to use type safe languages like TypeScript over JavaScript to code the frontend
 - **Include comprehensive README.md file for each project on how to do installation and setup for the respective apps**

 ## Dependency Management <a name="dependency-management"></a>